hgeaydem/openshift-virt-labs/docs/workshop/content/cloning.md

 [centos@centos7-clone-nfs ~]$
 ~~~

 Notice the hostname?
-And if look for the IP it will be unset:
+And if you look for the IP it will be unset:

 ~~~bash
 [centos@centos7-clone-nfs ~]$ ip a